maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 *Written and Directed by Connor Chute*
 {{< /lead >}}
 ## Spring Cling
-Spring Cling was Connor's self-defined university capstone (He did not study film!).
+Spring Cling was Connor's self-defined university capstone (He did not study film).
 Written and directed all in the final six months of university, it took the following two years to edit.
-The feature-length film follows Becca, a soon-to-be college graduate, navigating important decisions in her future career and love life.
+The feature-length film follows Becca, a soon-to-be college graduate, navigating decisions in her future career and love life.
+{{< youtube towtsnXgNDU>}}

 ## Fanta Clown
 Fanta Clown was Jordan's 22nd birthday video.
 From idea to upload in less than 8 hours, there are compromises on quality, though none on humor.
 It was produced soley by Connor and Rebecca Ristow.